bids-standard/bids-website/_pages/governance.md

 - Use cases and examples clearly illustrated

-Upon a successful Draft BEP review, the BEP will be converted from a google document to a markdown file and entered as a pull request on the [BIDS standard](https://github.com/bids-standard/bids-specification){:target="_blank"}.
+Upon a successful Draft BEP review, the BEP will be converted from a Google document to a pull request for the
+[BIDS standard](https://github.com/bids-standard/bids-specification){:target="_blank"}.
 This will enable further community feedback on the Proposed BEP.
 Tools may begin integrating the Proposed BEP specification.